NguyenTJoseph/reading-notes/StructuringWebPages.md

 - expires

 ## Escape Characters
-Some characters are reserved for HTML so if you wish to display these charecters you need to use escape character otherwise known as escape codes.
+Some characters are reserved for HTML so if you wish to display these characters you need to use escape character otherwise known as escape codes.
 You can also add special characters such as copyright symbol this way.